afiodorov/afiodorov.github.io/_posts/2017-12-26-come-as-you-are.md

 The book starts off by addressing insecurities of many women.
 It goes into extraordinary lengths to convince readers that their bodies are normal.
-The effort the author, a sex educator, puts in into this showed to me how insecure and shameful women are about their bodies and genitalia.
+The effort of the author, a sex educator, puts in into this showed to me how insecure and ashamed women are about their bodies and genitalia.
 It then quickly remarks on the myth that hymen is an indicator of virginity.
-OK... but nothing mind blowing.
+OK... but nothing mind-blowing.

-The mind blowing things start in Chapter 2, where the author introduces the dual control model.
+The mind-blowing things start in Chapter 2, where the author introduces the dual control model.
 Sexual response is governed by two systems: *Sexual Excitation System (SES)* and *Sexual Inhibition System (SIS)*.
 SES is the
 accelerator: it receives information about sexually relevant stimuli in the